 When Charles first arrived and we placed the IV catheter, my forward-thinking technical staff had obtained blood samples right away.
 We ran two tests on the in-house bloodwork machines—a complete blood count (CBC) and a chemistry panel.
 A complete blood count is exactly what it sounds like!
 The blood components—red and white blood cells and platelets are counted.

 A chemistry panel evaluates the organs and electrolytes.
-Already, Charles had alterations in his kidney values—BUN and creatinine (elevated)—and his liver enzymes.
+Already, the St. Bernard had alterations in his kidney values—BUN and creatinine (elevated)—and his liver enzymes.
 His blood sugar was also dangerously low at 50 (normal range is 75-120).
 All of these changes are to be expected in dogs with heat stroke, as every organ in the body is damaged.
-Electrolytes (like sodium and potassium) can also be deranged, although Charles’ were normal.
+Electrolytes (like sodium and potassium) can also be deranged, although my patient’s were normal.

 I added dextrose, a synthetic sugar, to his IV fluids to bring his blood sugar back to normal.
-His temperature was down to 103°F, and my technicians had removed the fan and ice packs.
+His temperature was down to 103°F, and my technicians had removed the fan.
 It was time to transfer him to the referral hospital.

 One dog’s full recovery from heat stroke

-I strive to tell you stories of hope and happy endings, and Charles is one of those stories.
+I strive to tell you stories of hope and happy endings, and my St. Bernard patient is one of those stories.
 Under our care and then the care of a 24-hour hospital, he survived.
 He received three units of fresh frozen plasma and remained hospitalized for five days on IV fluids, antibiotics, and GI protectant medications for his damaged gastrointestinal tract.
-His blood sugar levels fluctuated, and he needed dextrose supplementation to fuel is cells.
-His veterinary bill for the incident was several thousand dollars.
+His blood sugar levels fluctuated, and he needed dextrose supplementation to fuel his cells.
+With this aggressive and high-level care, it was no surprise his veterinary bill for the incident was several thousand dollars.

 Heat stroke in dogs is preventable

-There are two uplifting takeaways here: Charles survived AND heat stroke (in all but the rarest cases) is absolutely preventable.
+There are two uplifting takeaways here: my St. Bernard patient survived AND heat stroke (in all but the rarest cases) is absolutely preventable.
 When the temperatures rise, there’s no need to risk it.
 Preventing heat stroke means avoiding risky situations in the first place, being mindful of your dog’s limitations, and knowing whether your dog is prone to heat stroke.

-As you’re enjoying upcoming summer activities, please share this article to help educate other dog owners.
+As you’re enjoying upcoming summer activities, please share this article to help educate other dog parents.
 With knowledge and information, we won’t need a stroke of luck to prevent heat stroke in dogs.

 What questions do you have about heat stroke in dogs?